mkstyl3/linkedin_jobs/README.md

 # README
 This is a personal project developed for learning purposes.
-Looks for integrate and display job positions offered by other job-seach websites in a more friendly way through graphical charts-
+Looks for integrate and display job positions offered by other job-search websites in a more friendly way through graphical charts.

 Status: Proof of concept.
 In Progress...